Chest Pain Assessment: What to Do When Your Patient Has Chest Pain

 Note: GTN has several contraindications, including its use by a patient with hypotension (AMH 2020), as it can further decrease blood pressure due to its effect on the reduction on preload and stroke volume (Chew et al. 2016).
 Always check your health institution policy regarding GTN administration.

 Aspirin may be prescribed (if not contraindicated) in the setting of chest pain to reduce the risk of thrombus formation in blood vessels (Chew et al. 2016).
 Aspirin reduces the formation of thromboxanes, which mediate vasoconstriction and platelet aggregation (AMH 2020).

 In the setting of severe chest pain, opioid analgesia (e.g. morphine, fentanyl) may be considered (Chew et al. 2016).

 Always refer to the patient’s doctor/prescriber’s advice regarding analgesic prescription and administration.

 Performing and interpreting a 12-lead ECG is a vital assessment in the setting of chest pain.
 An ECG will help the medical team determine if and when a patient requires reperfusion therapy to treat the cause of the chest pain.

-Maintaining access to a defibrillator is included in the current guidelines on the management of acute coronary syndromes (ACS) as a priority in the acute management of chest pain.
+Maintaining access to a defibrillator is included in the current guidelines on the management of acute coronary syndromes (ACS) as a priority in the acute management of chest pain (Chew et al. 2016).
 This is because access to a defibrillator avoids early cardiac death caused by reversible arrhythmias.
 Patients who are having an AMI can have associated arrhythmias.

 An accurate assessment of a patient’s chest pain helps identify the likely cause of the pain and leads to prompt and appropriate responses to alleviate the pain and treat the cause.
-Maintaining a calm and controlled environment is not only essential for the patient’s comfort, but for the nurse’s too!
+Maintaining a calm and controlled environment is not only essential for the patient’s comfort, but for yours, too!